 Here are the most important things we considered when making this best cribs of 2019 list:

 Safety.
 Here at Mommyhood101 we take safety very seriously.
+Where does a baby spend most of his or her time?
+In the crib, car seat, carrier, and stroller.
+All of these need to conform to the most updated regulations and safety standards, just like we see with the best convertible car seats and best strollers, all of which are designed with safety in mind.
 And cribs have come a long way with regard to safety.
 Many cribs used to feature a drop-down side to help parents reach their baby: these were banned for good reason in 2011.
 We won't get into why they were banned here, but suffice to say you should never purchase a drop-side crib online or at a yard sale!
 Older cribs can also have an unsafe gap width between slats.
 Current standards call for 2-3/8" (2.375") maximum distance between slats, but older cribs have wider gaps leading to little heads getting stuck between slats.
 Some cribs also have decorative cut-outs, maybe of a cute animal or character, but these should also be avoided as there is a risk of getting a little arm or leg caught.
 Finally, never get a crib with decorative rail posts that stick up on the corners; these are a snag hazard and need to be avoided.
 Fortunately, cribs have come a long way, but so have parents' needs: fast forward and there are many new safety criteria we're all looking for.
 First, Greenguard or other certification for lead, phthalates (BPA), and other chemical emissions.
 Second, you want the crib to be strong with high slat load strength, good stability, and low frame flex.
 Third, you want to make sure the company does not have a bad recall history and customer ratings for things like lead paint use (like this one), and ensure that it does not have any recent recalls.
 Finally, you want to make sure you get a mattress (usually sold separately) that is high quality with squared corners (see our best crib mattress reviews here).
 As you can see there are a lot of safety considerations when selecting that perfect crib for your baby.
 Don't worry, we did the work for you.
 Our best crib list only includes cribs that meet these stringent safety criteria.
 We don't want to freak you out, but here are some of the most common questions we get about bedding basics for a crib, with one consistent answer: NO!
 Are crib bumpers safe?
 Are pillows safe?
 How about decorative pillows?
 Are thick blankets safe?
 Are sleep positioners safe?
 No, no, no, no, and no!
 They are all unsafe due to suffocation risks: see here and here for details.
 Kids bedding is different, but for babies, you need to be really careful, and to be safe you need to keep other baby gear out of the crib.

 Cost.
 We want to point out that most parents want to spend under about $350 on a crib, though you can certainly go much higher than that for premium cribs.
 Some top cribs go above $1000, upwards of $3000 in some cases.
 Those include cribs by companies such as AFK Furniture, Corsican, Bratt Decor, Newport Cottages and Natart Juvenile.
 In general, you will tend to get higher-end stylings, hand-crafted parts using traditional carpentry and wood joining techniques, made in the USA or Canada, and maybe even white-glove service.
 But remember you're only using the crib for a few years, and all of the cribs on our list meet ASTM and CPSC guidelines for safety, and many of them meet additional emissions and quality standards.
 And you might have some gift cards or coupons that you can pull together to make the price more tolerable!
 We've put together our list of cribs based on three assumptions that we've gathered from our website readers: First, most new parents want to spend under about $350 for a crib, and realize that paying more than that often doesn't result in tangible differences in safety or features.
 Second, most new parents want their crib to be functional and stylish, and style is a subjective preference that is unique to every parent.
 And third, people looking for higher-end cribs will likely already know certain companies and models based on experiences of their friends and families.